remimorvan/knowledge-clustering/README.md

     %%%%% NEW KNOWLEDGES
     %
     %\knowledge{notion}
+    %  | semigroups
     %  | semigroup

-which means that Anakin suggest to put "words@ord" together with the (already known) knwoledge "word@ord", to put "monoids" with "monoid", and to define a new notion only containing "semigroup".
+which means that Anakin suggest to put "words" together with the (already known) knwoledge "word@ord", to put "monoids" with "monoid", and to define a new notion containing "semigroup" and "semigroups".